Ep8Script/1-2-Switch/README.md

     * Word read aloud before image shows up
   * Added "Quick Draw" voice when selected
   * Fixed bug in Quick Draw where the timer would begin too late

+* v1.4
+  * Soda Shake is now fully playable
+    * Vibration and animations still to be added in v1.4.1
+  * Files for Telephone minigame added